 - Inclusion of students of 18 and over in RPC branches;

-- Elective principle to be observed in all RPC structures, including the
+- Elective principle to be observed in all RPC structures, including the right of recall.

+Two contradictory recommendations regarding the school were made.
+The first is that all secondary school students be housed in dormitories at the school.
 The second says that it is not ANC policy to break up families and therefore as far as possible, children should reside with their parents.

 B3.6 Tanzania made a list of suggestions on the cultural sphere that we include music, fine arts, speech and drama on the school curriculum.
 It further suggests that all RPCs appoint or create specific structures to deal with culture.

 To improve our security the region suggests that civil defence units (militia?) be organised.

 B4.
 Education and Training